Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

 ### 7.1 Achievements
 Our primary goal was to build a realtime detection and visualization of earthquake occurrences within the last 24 hours in predefined region.
-Therefore we developed an intuitive and user-friendly website tool for the visualization of earthquakes all over the world.
+Therefore, we developed an intuitive and user-friendly website tool for the visualization of earthquakes all over the world.

 #### 7.1.1 Required achievements

 We managed to reach all the **required achievements** of our project:
 - We found a suitable database with detailed, consistent & real-time earthquake data for the entire world and set up an API for the automatic download of data.
 - We extracted the relevant data & transformed it into a usable structure.
-- We were able to calculate the distance from the user's current or chosen location to the selected earthquakes.
+- We were able to calculate the distance from the user's current or chosen location to the respective earthquakes.
-- And we managed to visualize the earthquakes on a map with the required features like:
+- And we managed to visualize the earthquakes on a map with the following required features:

-        - Circle radius and color depending on the magnitude
+        - Circle radius and color depending on the magnitude (heatmap)
         - Show the current location on a map
         - Popup with timestamp and magnitude
 - We started a web server, which opens a web page in the default browser that provides the following features: